An explanation of how New Relic One pricing works, and how to view and manage billing.

 - The amount of data ingested.
 100 GBs per month is free. $0.25 per GB ingested above that.

 - For Applied Intelligence, our intelligent alert/detection system: the number of events above the free included amount.
-(Note that basic alerting functionality is available for free and doesn't count towards this limit.)
+(Note that our alerting functionality is available for free and doesn't count towards this limit.)

 For an overview of pricing, see our Pricing page.

 For an overview of our recent pricing and account-related changes, see Changes to pricing and user model.

 Keep reading for details about New Relic One pricing and billing.